-This CCWH resource provides members with information about professional opportunities: stipends, fellowships, prizes, CFPs and more.
-Conference or grant announcements may be posted on our website without charge.
+This CCWH resource provides members with information about professional opportunities and announcements, including stipends, fellowships, prizes, CFPs and more.
+Conference, grant, and prize announcements may be posted on our website without charge.
 Please contact us with professional announcements of interest to our members.

-Each year the Organization of American Historians offers the Lerner-Scott Prize, which is given for the best doctoral dissertation in U.S. women’s history.
+Lerner-Scott Prize DEADLINE: APPLICATIONS MUST BE SUBMITTED BY OCTOBER 15, 2021 The Lerner-Scott Prize is given annually by the Organization of American Historians for the best doctoral dissertation in U.S. women’s history.
 The prize is named for Gerda Lerner and Anne Firor Scott, both pioneers in women’s history and past presidents of the OAH.
-A dissertation must be completed during the period July 1, […]
+A […]